adhy-p/adhy-p.github.io/content/posts/wifi-cracking.md

 ### MIC

-This is the achilles heel of WPA2; we shall use the value of MIC to get the passphrase candidates.
+This is the Achilles's heel of WPA2; we shall use the value of MIC to get the passphrase candidates.
 First, we observe how MIC is derived:

 ```
 MIC = HMAC-MD5(KCK, EAPoL data)    # WPA1